Overview

 How to Enrol

-Visit MedPrep site for more information Here Fill in the MedPrep Enrolment Form and secure a place in our UCAT preparation courses.
+Visit the MedPrep website for more information and complete the relevant MedPrep enrolment or enquiry process to secure a place in a UCAT preparation course.

 Donash Education Centre